Epistam/epistam.github.io/IT/chal.w44-2-prime-gen.md

 Among which :
 * The simple "division check" approach, as a bit of a control experiment
-* The multithreaded version of the aforementionned approach
+* The multithreaded version of the aforementioned approach
 * The non-optimized Eratosthene's sieve
 * The Atkin's sieve